 Not every exchange of words has to lead to an argument.
-Learn how to stop an argument and have a pleasant conversation.
+Let’s learn how to stop an argument and turn it into a pleasant conversation.

 I’ve noticed that recently most conversations end up in debate or an argument.
 There are just so many heated topics like politics and religion which seems to put everyone at odds.
 It’s ridiculous, and you see it everywhere you go.
-It seems like you’re always pondering on how to stop an argument and make peace between friends.
+Is it really that difficult to stop arguing and make peace between friends?

 So, how can we do this?

 Well, if you want to change the way we communicate, you have to start with yourself.
 Yes, I know the saying is cliché, but it does start with YOU!
 Here are a few ways to get started in the right direction.

 Decide how it will go

 First of all, you have the power to argue or remain at peace during communication.
 Another great suggestion is that you can actually decide beforehand how the talk will go.
 If you absolutely do not want to have a heated debate, then refuse to go in that direction.

 As soon as the conversation starts to get dramatic, gear down a bit and restructure what you should say in response.
 This will help keep the conversation on track and also on topic.
 You DO NOT have to get angry to make a point.

 In fact, it’s best to keep a level head at all times.
 Make the decision to have a peaceful conversation and keep it that way until you are done.
 This will help you stop a heated argument as well.

 Now you cannot do this with online conversations, obviously, but it works wonders in face to face confrontations.
 If you can keep eye contact, you will retain a sense of humanity while speaking.